tomdavenport/agency/_posts/2015-01-25-beginner-guide-to-markdown.md

 ---

 Markdown is an easy way to write for the web.
-It's simple: you write in normal english, and your web team can put it straight online as proper web code, or HTML.
+It's simple: you write in normal English, and your web team can put it straight online as proper web code, or HTML.
 Easy!

 You'll need to know how to do a heading and sub-heading if you're writing for SEO at all.
 And you might want to know how to do bold, italics and links.
 If you learn one thing, make it headlines.